Scorpion19702022/SIMPLE_PROJECT_REACT_REDUX/README.md

 # React + TypeScript + Vite

+# --------------------

+## This project uses the react-dom library.
+Navigation takes you to two projects.
+Technologies used in the project are: React, TypeScript and Readux.
+The module.css method was used for styling.

+---

 ## How to run

 All commands are run from the root of the project, from a terminal: